MDX Syntax Available on nisshi.dev Blog

 nisshi.dev Custom Implementation

-Displays GLB/GLTF format 3D models.
-You can rotate, zoom, and pan using OrbitControls.
+Displays 3D models in GLB/GLTF format.
+You can rotate, zoom, and pan using camera controls.

 | Prop | Type | Required | Description |